-34. Every health officer, police officer or in the case of a person Apprehensubject to the jurisdiction of area courts, any authorised officer of a sion of local government, may apprehend and take or cause to be apprehended or taken, to a hospital any person whom he shall find in any public street, public place, shop or public conveyance suffering from any infectious disease.
+34. Every health officer, police officer or in the case of a person Appreiensubject to the jurisdiction of area courts, any authorised officer of a local government, may apprehend and take or cause to be appre- in public hended or taken, to a hospital any person whom he shall find in any public street, public place, shop or public conveyance suffering from any infectious disease.

-in public suffering from infectious disease.
-GGSLN 3 of 1983.
+suffering from infectious GGSLN 3 of

-35.-(1) When any infectious disease is epidemic in any place, Appointthe Commissioner may appoint whatever medical or other officers he may think fit to be visitors therein.
+35.-(1) When any infectious disease is epidemic in any place. the Commissioner may appoint whatever medical or other officers he may think fit to be visitors therein.

-visitors.
+visitors